Roshan3580/AI_Resume_Analyzer/README.md

 ## Privacy Note

 This tool requires an OpenAI API key to function.
 Your resume data is processed through OpenAI's API, but is not stored permanently.
-If you have privacy concerns, please review OpenAI's privacy policy.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact